ZenithVal/OSCLeash/README.md

 There will be a setup guide/wiki later.
-**If using executable with temporary xbox input workaround** You need this installed https://github.com/ViGEm/ViGEmBus/releases & the VRC window must be selected when the want the tool running.
+**If using executable with temporary xbox input workaround** You need this installed https://github.com/ViGEm/ViGEmBus/releases & you must select the VRC window while running the tool.
 <br/>

 ## Config